phpro/soap-client/docs/code-generation/rules.md

 use Phpro\SoapClient\CodeGenerator\Assembler;
 use Phpro\SoapClient\CodeGenerator\Rules;

-$rule = Rules\TypeMapRule([
+$rule = Rules\MultiRule([
     Rules\AssembleRule(new Assembler\GetterAssembler()),
     Rules\AssembleRule(new Assembler\SetterAssembler()),
 ]);
 ```

-The `TypeMapRule` makes it possible to define multiple rules that need to be applied on a SOAP type.
+The `MultiRule` makes it possible to define multiple rules that need to be applied on a SOAP type.
 This rule can be very handy in combination with rules like the `TypeMapRule` or `TypenameMatchesRule`.
 By using the `MultiRule`, you can e.g. specify the regex once but run multiple assemblers.